 Julio Frenk, MD, MPH, PhD, was elected to the Robert Wood Johnson Foundation Board of Trustees in October 2014, effective January 2015.

-In addition to publishing more than 140 scholarly articles in academic journals, as well as many books and book chapters, Frenk has written two best-selling novels for children explaining the functions of the human body.
+Frenk’s scholarly production, which includes over 160 articles in academic journals, as well as many books and book chapters, has been cited more than 13,000 times.
+In addition, he has written three best-selling novels for youngsters explaining the functions of the human body.

 He is a member of the American Academy of Arts and Sciences, the U.S. National Academy of Medicine, and the National Academy of Medicine of Mexico.
 He serves on the board of the United Nations Foundation.
 He has received numerous recognitions, including the Clinton Global Citizen Award for changing the way practitioners and policymakers across the world think about health, the Bouchet Medal for Outstanding Leadership presented by Yale University for promoting diversity in graduate education, and the Welch-Rose Award for Distinguished Service from the Association of Schools and Programs of Public Health.